 Kenai River Baseline Water Quality Monitoring (KRBWQM)

-Copper levels ranged from undetected to 3.91 µg/L at Beaver Creek during the April sampling event while the freshwater CCC criteria ranged from 4.4 µg/L at No Name Creek to 70.9 µg/L at Kenai City Docks (Table 2).
+Copper levels ranged from undetected to 3.91 µg/L at Beaver Creek during the April sampling event while the hardness-dependent freshwater CCC criteria ranged from 4.4 µg/L at No Name Creek to 70.9 µg/L at Kenai City Docks (Table 2).
 Notably, the second highest freshwater CCC criterion calculated corresponded to the Kenai City Docks (duplicate) sample, 35.43 µg/L (Table 2).
 While no exceedances occurred during the April sampling event, Beaver Creek did result in a copper level of 3.91 µg/L and a freshwater CCC criterion of 5.58 µg/L (Table 2).

 Similarly, copper exceedances were not observed during the July KRBWQM sampling event.
 Copper levels ranged from undetected to 3.04 µg/L at No Name Creek (duplicate); Beaver Creek resulted in the second highest copper level, 1.77 µg/L (Table 2).
 Freshwater CCC criteria varied from 4.52 µg/L at three locations in the Kenai River mainstem to 9.62 µg/L at Soldotna Creek (Table 2).
 While the sample taken at No Name Creek (duplicate) did not result in an exceedance, the copper level reported at this site was 3.04 µg/L and the corresponding freshwater CCC criterion was 6.44 µg/L (Table 2).